 Mixers allow you to upgrade various equipment, such as bumping up to XLR/powered mics.
 It gives you opportunities to pull in or strip out sound sources at various stages along the pipeline, which, depending on how you are streaming and/or recording your class content, may be important to you.
 For instance, if you are running your Zoom audio sources over to an external recording device, then want to run to back into the feed, you may need to strip some of that audio back out to avoid echo/redundancies in the sound.

 Mixers are a more complex animal, and aren’t generally necessary for most people, so don’t get too caught up in that if you don’t need it.
 You need music and your voice and that’s it?
 Don’t stress about mixers.
-Mixers in general are for if you need more inputs or outputs, greater granularity of control, have cameras or devices that may need more exotic connectors, etc. They are a deeper dive and not something you necessarily need bother with for a simple one laptop/device setup.
+Mixers in general are for if you need more inputs or outputs, greater granularity of control, have cameras or devices that may need more exotic connectors, etc. They are a deeper dive (a whole blog post in itself, really), and not something you necessarily need bother with for a simple one laptop/device setup.

 Hopefully this was helpful!

 Shay is the owner, director, and headmistress of Deep Roots Dance, Studio Deep Roots, and Deep Roots Live!
 Sharing the exciting and surreal journey into teaching online during the time of COVID-19, and the joys of staying connected to community when it seems the world is literally trying to keep us apart.